photo: Jessica Paterson via Flickr

-Say hello to pumpkin spice everything, bundling up in cozy sweaters and getting into the Halloween spirit because autumn has arrived!
-We’ve compiled 25 activities to add to your fall bucket list that are sure to make this season memorable.
-From fun on the farm and spooky baking classes to a ride on the Pumpkin Express train, read on for where to jump for joy!
+So long, summer, hello autumn!
+Soon we’ll be bundling up in soft sweaters, sipping hot cocoa and getting into the Halloween spirit.
+We’ve got 35 kid-friendly activities to add to your fall bucket list to revel in the season.
+From kids baking classes full of spooky delights to corn mazes, pumpkin patches and a ride on the Pumpkin Express train, read on for where to make this fall fantastic.

 photo: Justin Young via Unsplash

 10. Visit a local farm to learn about planting and harvesting and to let those little hands dig in the dirt.

 11. Add some spice to your coffee.
 Please your taste buds with the flavor of the season and order a pumpkin spice latte from your favorite local coffee shop.
 Don’t miss our list of local, kid-friendly coffee shops we love.

 13. Go on a nature walk.
 Mission Trails Regional Park hosts a Family Discovery Walk the fourth Sun. of each month.
 Families will learn how the park changes in autumn and will go home with fun tidbits to share such as what trees lose their leaves, which flowers will bloom and what traveling birds will come to nest.

 14. Go pumpkin picking and decorate a pumpkin.
 First visit a pumpkin patch that’s ripe for the picking, then decorate your gourd!
 For tots too young to carve a pumpkin face, try painting or adding stickers to bring a jack-o’-lantern to life.